robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 layout: post

 title: Text Editor Development Update
+excerpt: "First of all, let's start off with a [screenshot of what the rendering test looks like in Chrome].
+This is a test in which a 4MB file (UTF-32, so equivalent to 1MB of ASCII) is loaded and rendered..."
 ---

 First of all, let's start off with a [screenshot of what the rendering test looks like in Chrome](/images/2011/10/14/shadertest3.png).